mike-thompson/iotf-rtd/docs/messaging/mqtt.rst

 ===============================================================================

-The primary mechanism that devices and applications use to communicate with the IBM Internet of Things Foundation is MQTT; this is a protocol designed for the efficient exchange of real-time data with sensor and mobile devices.
+The primary mechanism that devices and applications use to communicate with the IBM Internet of Things Foundation is MQTT which is a protocol designed for the efficient exchange of real-time data with sensor and mobile devices.